microsoft/waflab-hyperscan-test/README.md

-# Introduction
+# waflab-hyperscan-test

-For benchmarking the running time of HyperScan library under various regular expression and input data.
+This repo is used for benchmarking the performance of HyperScan against the [ModSecurity Core Rule Set (v3.2/master)](https://github.com/coreruleset/coreruleset/tree/v3.2/master)

 # Getting Started